CE-RISE-software/dp-storage-jsondb-service/docs/operations.md

 Reads and queries are filtered by storage-side visibility rules.

+The supporting `record_read_grants` table is created by the service migrations, but the actual grant rows are expected to come from an external database-side process.
+This service does not provide an HTTP endpoint for creating those grants.

 If an operator sees a `404` or an empty query result where data is expected, the cause may be:

 - record really does not exist